3500/50 - Tachometer Module

 • Supplies Conditioned Keyphasor Signals to the Backplane of the 3500 Rack

-What is the purpose of a tachometer module?
+What is the purpose of the analog proportional output in Modules?